 • reported higher satisfaction with their treatment

 While no serious side effects were reported, about 10% of those receiving chiropractic care described adverse effects (mostly stiffness in the joints or muscles).
 Five percent of those receiving usual care had similar complaints.

+All studies have limitations.
 And this one is no exception.
 While this study suggests that chiropractic care may be helpful for low back pain, some aspects of the study make it hard to be sure.
-For example:

 • It only lasted six weeks.
 As mentioned, most new-onset back pain is better by then regardless of treatment.
 For those with more long-lasting back pain, we’ll need more than a six-week study.